T-Bunckenburg93/nebData/docs/averageFleet.md

 # What does the average Neb game look like?

 I've recently spent a bit of work parsing the data from a vast amount of battle reports, and the things I could do with this data was quite overwelming.
-So Ive decided to start small.
+So I've decided to start small.

 I want to know what an average game of Neb looks like in a few spaces.
 While I could look at things like, average game time, I'm not too interested in that minutia.
 I decided to start with fleet composition across all players, and the win rates between OSP and ANS.

 Lets get to it!